 And here’s why you should invest your hard-earned dollars in this particular wine:

-Mzokhona Mvemve, the first recipient of the Indaba Scholarship, is graduate of Stellenbosch University and was one of the first qualified black oenologists in South Africa.
+Mzokhona Mvemve, the first recipient of the Indaba Scholarship, is a graduate of Stellenbosch University and was one of the first qualified black oenologists in South Africa.
 He also makes his own wine under the Sagila label.
-Bruwer Raats is the owner and winemaker of Raats Family Wines, where over two decades he has earned reputation for crafting some seriously top-tier Chenin Blanc and Cabernet Franc, arguably some of the very best in South Africa.
+Bruwer Raats is the owner and winemaker of Raats Family Wines, where over two decades he has earned a reputation for crafting some seriously top-tier Chenin Blanc and Cabernet Franc, arguably some of the very best in South Africa.

 Together, sine 2004, using tiny parcels of Cabernet Sauvignon, Merlot, Petit Verdot, Malbec, and Cabernet Franc from all over Stellenbosch, they have produced the finest five-variety Cape Bordeaux blend I have ever tasted.
 Honestly, if the truth be told, I would actually rank this up there with some of the hallowed examples from elsewhere in the world of wine; it’s a modern classic, of that there is no doubt.
 This particular vintage is 30% Cabernet Franc, 28% Cabernet Sauvignon, 21% Malbec, 16% Merlot, and 5% Petit Verdot, the cépage differing from vintage to vintage.